Update!!!! The Pro Hillclimb at Mt. Garfield is canceled for 2020 due to the COVID situation.!

 In 1919 Dan D. Raymond opened the Raymond Motor & Cycle Company on Ottawa Street in Muskegon.
 Raymond organized the Muskegon Motorcycle Club in 1920 and in 1921 leased a nearby sand dune, Mount Garfield, for a motorcycle Hillclimb.

 The Muskegon Motorcycle Club purchased the forty-acre site that included Mount Garfield in 1923, the same year that over 3,000 spectators attended the climb.
 The club also purchased a farmhouse, which was converted into a clubhouse and improved the hill with wooden steps, an observation tower, and clay surfacing.

 The club purchased nearly 200 acres in Bridgeton Michigan and named the park in honor of the club's founder.
-Dan Raymond Park is host to many motorcyle events throughout the year and features a hillclimb so steep it is named "The Wall".
-The park also features a newly renovated dirt dragstrip complete with lighting in 2013.
-The club host several multi-day events and offers rustic camping sites that are quite popular.
+Dan Raymond Park is host to many motorcycle events throughout the year and features a Hillclimb so steep it is named "The Wall".
+The park also features a newly renovated dirt dragstrip complete with lighting in 2013 and updated in 2016.
+The club hosts several multi-day events and offers rustic camping sites that are quite popular.

 The club also organizes many other fun events such as TT scrambles, dirt drags, field events, motocross, trials, ice races, burn-out pits, and more.